therajat08/rajatblog/content/blog/learning-react-debugging-react-apps.md

   };

 ```
 What this new code does is basically generates a random number using `Math.random` and if it is greater than 0.7 we get an error message.
 In other words there is a 30% chance that we will get an error.
-If we run this code we can see an error ocurring occasionally.
+If we run this code we can see an error occurring occasionally.

 ![](https://ik.imagekit.io/18dkv5g43j/React_udemy/6/random-error_SMVuotRtv.png)